DanOlner/randomNetworkDistancer/README.md

 randomPointOrigins <- spTransform(randomPointOrigins, CRS("+init=epsg:4326"))
 randomPointDestinations <- spTransform(randomPointDestinations, CRS("+init=epsg:4326"))
 ```
-* Change the proxy settings in the GET method
+* Change the proxy settings in the GET method (i.e. comment it out if not needed; currently set up for Leeds University LAN).

 Failed route finding attempts are stripped out so you'll probably get slightly less than the requested number.
 R will tell you how many failed when it finishes running.